jub0bs/cors/README.md

 the various resources accessible under the `/api/` path are now configured for CORS as desired.

+If you need to handle CORS-configuration errors programmatically, see [package cfgerrors][cfgerrors].

 ## A note about testing

 Be aware that, for performance reasons, CORS middleware produced by this